AlexandriaDAO/core/src/alex_frontend/public/README.md

 'AI' was kept out of this whitepaper entirely, despite it being at the core of Alexandria's founding vision.

 This project was born out of pilot project called UncensoredGreats where you'd chat with great authors in an uncensored way.
 There was one finding of this experiment that shaped Alexandria: When an AI is fed author words directly, and forced to answer without knowledge of the user's question, responses became far more interesting and honest.
-In other words, a technique to output particular human thoughts from training data rather than aggregate ones is far more condusive to discovery.
+In other words, a technique to output particular human thoughts from training data rather than aggregate ones is far more conducive to discovery.

 As AI models grow in size and complexity, the outputs will grow more generic, and our people-first methodology more fruitful.
 This direction goes against the grain of the entire AI space, but it steadfast in what we see as a longstanding principle of computer science, exemplified by the story of one early internet legend.

-#### The Hyperlink Paridigm
+#### The Hyperlink Paradigm

-In 1968, Doug Engelbart and his team presented “A Research Center for Augmenting Human Intellect” in San Francisco’s Civic Auditorium.
+In 1968, Doug Engelbart and his team presented "A Research Center for Augmenting Human Intellect" in San Francisco's Civic Auditorium.
 It introduced:

 (1) A responsive human-machine interface.
 (2) The computer mouse.